 Palladius’ mission to Ireland in 431AD failed within a year.
-The Irish chased him.
+The Irish High King, Lóegaire mac Néill, chased him.

-This also begs the question why did Patrick not link up with these Christians?
+This also begs the question why did Patrick not link up with the Christians already in Ireland?
 It would seem the obvious thing to do as a new missionary – work with what you’ve got and build from there.
 But there is no mention of these early Irish Christians in any of the writings connected to Patrick.

 Could it be, I asked myself, that the apparent sudden growth of Christianity in the sixth century – that appeared immediately after Patrick’s mission – was part of a much earlier trajectory and had nothing to do with ‘Patrick’?
 In other words Christianity had been well established in Ireland long before this ‘Patrick’.

 The other factor that convinced me to give Patrick a wide berth was that no early Christian writers in Ireland or Britain mention Patrick.

 St Gildas (500–570) – thought to have taught St Finnian of Clonard – and the famous St. Columbanus of Bangor (543-615) , himself a prolific writer and the Venerable Bede in England (672-735), an eminent early historian, all make no mention of this ‘Patrick’ and his highly successful mission to Ireland.